wlsf82/protractor-and-webrtc/README.md

 - It stores in a variable called `incomingPhotosOnBrowser2` all the incoming photos for later verification.
 - It also sets `browser2.ignoreSynchronization` equal to `true` (non-AngularJS app).
 - It clicks in the `snapAndSendButton` and calls the `.then` function, since the click returns a promise, and does it again for the second click.
-- Then the different part starts.
-It stores in a variable called `twoIncomingPhotos` a function that returns a promise when the `count` promise is equal to `2`, for usage in the `browser2.wait` function that comes next.
+- Then it calls the `browser.wait` function passing as first argument the function `areTwoIncomingPhotosAvailable`, from the `webrtcSample` Page Object, and the `incomingPhotosOnBrowser2` is the argument for this function (the idea is that this function returns a promise saying if two incoming photos are available).
-- It waits for a maximum of `5000` milliseconds for the just created condition to be `true`, meaning that two incoming photos are displayed.
+- As a second argument for the `browser.wait` it passes the `DEFAULT_TIMEOUT`, that is equal to `5000`.
 - It finally does the verification expecting that the count of incoming photos is `2`.
 - And it closes `browser2`.